Skip to main content

 Transitional measures in Northern Ireland

-In Northern Ireland (NI), there are similar transitional measures in place for products that were lawfully placed on the market in the EU to remain on the market in Northern Ireland.
+In Northern Ireland (Northern Ireland), there are transitional measures in place for edible insect products that were lawfully placed on the market in the EU prior to EU exit to remain on the market in Northern Ireland.
 Until a final decision has been adopted by the EU Commission on any application which meets the requirements under Article 35 (2), Regulation (EU) No. 2015/2283, these products may continue to be placed on the NI market.
-A list of edible insects that are authorised to be placed on the market in Northern Ireland can be found on the European Commission website.
+A list of edible insects that are authorised to be placed on the market in Northern Ireland can be found on the European Commission website